msranjana/mini_py_programs/README.md

 # Mini Python Project

-Welcome to the Mini-Game Python Project!
+Welcome to the Mini Python Project!
 This repository contains several mini-games developed in Python, utilizing libraries such as Tkinter for GUI applications and Turtle for graphics.
 The games included are:

 1. **Color Game**
 2. **Contact Management System**